remyhonig/PhotoOrganize/README.md

 DST=user@192.168.178.2:/photoshow/photos/Photos
 ```

+If you do not have composer installed then first run ``make install`` to download all dependencies of this script.

+# Usage

 Then run ``make import`` to import a directory with photo's.
 This will fill the ``TMP`` directory with folders matching
-the dates found in the media files.
+the dates found in the media files and symlinks to the original files.
+It will not alter the original files in any way.

 Finally run ``make transfer`` to send the files over to ``DST``.